Textured vegetable protein: Properties

-TVP can be made from soy flour or concentrate, containing 50% and 70% soy protein, respectively; they have a mild beany flavor.
+TVP can be made from soy flour or concentrate, containing 50% and 70% soy protein, respectively, imparting a mild beany flavor.
 Both require rehydration before use, sometimes with flavoring added in the same step.
 TVP is extruded, causing a change in the structure of the soy protein which results in a fibrous, spongy matrix, similar in texture to meat.
 In its dehydrated form, TVP has a shelf life of longer than a year, but will spoil within several days after being hydrated.
 In its flaked form, it can be used similarly to ground meat.

 Nutrition

 Dried textured vegetable protein is 6% water, 51% protein, 33% carbohydrates, and 3% fat (table).
-In a 100 g reference amount, it provides 327 kcal of food energy, and is a rich source (20% or more of the Daily Value, DV) of several B vitamins, including folate (76% DV), and dietary minerals, especially copper, zinc, phosphorus, magnesium, and iron (40–168% DV; table).
+In a reference amount of 100 g, it provides 327 calories of food energy, and is a rich source (20% or more of the Daily Value, DV) of several B vitamins, including folate (76% DV), and dietary minerals, especially copper, zinc, phosphorus, magnesium, and iron (40–168% DV; table).

 Textured soy protein is a source of soy phytoestrogens.
-The processing required to arrive at defatted soy flour does not remove a lot of isoflavones.
+The processing required to arrive at defatted soy flour does not remove isoflavones.
 The process of extrusion cooking in making TVP reduces the concentration of antinutritional factors such as phytate.